sdatkinson/neural-amp-modeler/docs/source/tutorials/calibration.rst

 new model and use it as a reference for how to add the new metadata fields to your old files.
-Look for the fields ``"input_level_dbu"`` and ``"output_level_dbu"`` in the new file and copy them to your old file in the corresponding location, changing the nubmers as necessary.
+Look for the fields ``"input_level_dbu"`` and ``"output_level_dbu"`` in the new file and copy them to your old file in the corresponding location, changing the numbers as necessary.
+(If you only know one, then you can leave the other as `null`.)
 As always, it's recommended to save a backup of your file before you being editing it in case you make a mistake.

 Appendix: Conversion table between RMS voltage and dBu
 ------------------------------------------------------